 National Merchants Association has become one of the fastest growing ISOs in the industry and has, by far, the lowest attrition as result of Ms. Petersen’s constant demand for outstanding customer service and support.
 Its unparalleled achievement stems from Ms. Petersen’s ardor, drive and unwavering determination to succeed.

-Brian Randolph - Chief Technology Officer
+Brian Randolph - Chief Operating Officer

-“I got into the payment processing field through one opportunity with National Merchants Association, and ever since, I have been learning, developing, and creating new policies and procedures for National Merchants Association to keep the company on top of industry trends,” says Brian Randolph, National Merchants Association's Chief Technology Officer.
+“I got into the payment processing field through one opportunity with National Merchants Association, and ever since, I have been learning, developing, and creating new policies and procedures for National Merchants Association to keep the company on top of industry trends,” says Brian Randolph, National Merchants Association's Chief Operating Officer.

 Mr. Randolph oversees the organization's infrastructural development and implementation of information technology, and spends his time in the office applying innovative practices to the company’s software and website.
 It’s Mr. Randolph’s creative background that keeps NMA advancing in the industry and sets the company apart from others of its kind.
 He holds a Bachelor of Arts degree in Music Industry and Technology (Recording Arts) from California State University, Chico, and has held similar technology positions within music industry companies as well as payments industry companies.
 Mr. Randolph appreciates being a part of National Merchants Association because, through integrity and innovation, he is a part of the rapidly changing and fast-paced payments industry.